Healthplan Spain

 Moving to Spain from the United States is a huge life change in itself.
 If, in addition, you are leaving a state such as California, Florida, or Texas, there is a lot more to worry about than just federal paperwork.
 Each state has its own rules when it comes to taxes, healthcare cancellation, driver's licenses—and even how you can prove that you have officially “moved”.
 If you are not extremely careful, your old state could still consider you a resident and could bill you for income tax, insurance penalties, or vehicle fees—even after you have started living in Spain full-time.

-In this article, we explain what Americans—in particular those from California and other high-tax or complex states—need to know before taking the plunge.
+In this article, we explain what Americans—particularly those from California and other high-tax or complex states—need to know before taking the plunge.

 Why state-specific exit rules matter when moving to Spain

 Unlike many countries, the United States does not have a single unified tax system for individuals.
-You will deal with the IRS at the federal level, but many states—in particular California, New York and a few others—have their own systems that continue to pursue tax and residency obligations even after you leave the country.
+You will deal with the IRS at the federal level, but many states—especially California, New York, and others—have their own systems that continue to pursue tax and residency obligations even after you leave the country.

 If you move abroad without formally severing ties with your home state, you could be liable for taxes and penalties long after you arrive in Spain.